Personality clash: In the workplace

 The issue of personality clashes in the workplace is controversial.
-According to the Australian government, the two types of workplace conflicts are when people's ideas, decisions or actions relating directly to the job are in opposition, or when two people simply don't get along.
+According to the Australian government, the two types of workplace conflicts are when people's ideas, decisions or actions relating directly to the job are in opposition, or when two people just don't get along.
 Turner and Weed argue that in a conflict situation, don’t ask who, ask what and why.
 Managers should avoid blaming interpersonal conflicts on personality clashes.
 Such a tactic is an excuse to avoid addressing the real causes of conflict, and the department’s performance will suffer as a result.
 Managers must be able to recognize the signs of conflict behaviors and deal with the conflict in a forthright fashion.
 Approaching conflicts as opportunities to improve departmental policies and operations rather as ailments to be eradicated or ignored will result in a more productive work force and greater departmental efficiency.
 However, in order to avoid recognizing harsher business bullying situations, employers are more likely to refer to these actions as a personality clash.